District Health Mitigation Plan

 Risk Reduction Strategies and Minimizing Exposure

-- Students and staff shall be provided with frequent reminders to maintain physical distancing when feasible.
+- Students and staff are encouraged to maintain physical distancing when feasible.

 - Students arriving and leaving campus will be monitored to discourage congregating and ensure students report directly to their designated area, as well as leave promptly upon completion of the school day or scheduled after school activities.